Support our sponsor: Greene County CVB

 4. Hard casts are not permitted.
 Soft casts are permitted with the permission of the Referee

-1. Coaches are required to bring player cards and medical release forms to every game.
+1. Coaches are required to bring player cards to every game.

 2. If a game is temporarily suspended due to weather problems, field conditions or other situations beyond the tournament’s control, each team involved must check with their site’s tournament headquarters for further instructions.
 Games interrupted in the first half: (a) if time permits play the full game to completion, (b) if time permits, play to completion of at least the first half and record the score as complete.
 In the event of bad weather, it may be necessary for the Tournament Committee to change the length of games.